Corporate Activism: Ubuntu Workshops

-Over a period of 2 years for monthly six-week engagement cycles, ReimagineSA gathered a handful of experts in their field to offer a different way of teaching and thinking about 'self' and our connection and relationship with one another.
+Over a period of 2 years for monthly six-week engagement cycles, ReimagineSA gathered a handful of experts in their field to offer a different way of teaching and thinking about 'self' and our relationship with one another.

 Areas of Focus

 Management of Self : in context to awareness of skill capacity and embracing limits as opportunity for growth

 Management of Attention in relation to inclusivity

 Management of Meaning in communicating dreams, ideas, visions and desired states.